If you’ve ever tried to write a book, you know how it goes:

 - Pick your favorite background noise.
 Find your happy ambient background.
 Whether that’s total silence or Pandora’s Party Music, we each know what background noise keeps us focused.
 Consider some meditation music with binaural beats to get you in the zone.
 Again, some people find heaven while writing at a coffee shop, while others find the chatter distracting.

-Strategic Writing Methods
+Strategic Writing Methods.

-1. The Mind Map Method: From Brain Dump to Book
+1. The Mind Map Method: From Brain Dump to Book.

 Once you’ve exhausted the number of topics in your mind map, it’s time to outline.
 Use the ideas and connections generated in your mind map to create a clear outline for your writing, chapter by chapter.

 And finally, start writing.
-That’s it!
+It’s that simple!

-2. The Sticky Note Method: Collect Your Thoughts
+2. The Sticky Note Method: Collect Your Thoughts.

 Instead of using the mind mapping structure, this method uses sticky notes to form an outline.
 For about a week, carry around sticky notes and write down anything and everything that crosses your mind regarding possible book topics.

-3. The Speaker Method: Write a Book Without Actually Writing
+3. The Speaker Method: Write a Book Without Actually Writing.

 This method works if you’re a strong speaker, and you prefer speaking to writing.
 The ultimate outcome is that you can create your book draft as quickly as possible, with no actual writing on your part.
 Writing a book without writing—clever!

-4. The Transcription Method: Record, Then Write
+4. The Transcription Method: Record, Then Write.

-This is also a method to consider if you’re struggling with stagnant writing and need a fresh way to spice things up.
+This is also a method to consider if you’re struggling with having stagnant writing and need a fresh way to spice things up.

 Pick the strategic method that speaks to you and your process, and get started on that book!

-Overcoming Writing Challenges: Solutions to Common Problems
+Overcoming Writing Challenges: Solutions to Common Problems.

-It’s not a matter of if, but when you’ll face adversity during your book writing process.
+It’s not a matter of if, but when, you’ll face adversity during your book writing process.
 Most commonly, writers struggle with getting a manuscript finished in a reasonable length of time; or they’re making no progress whatsoever when faced with a dreadful case of writer’s block.
 Here are cures for both issues.

-How to Write Faster
+How to Write Faster.

 Writing faster means getting to publication—and to profits—that much sooner.
 Try these pro tips to maximize your daily word count.